Rust Playground At Your Fingertips

 select-pane -L;

-executable and put it into a directory with other binaries.
+I saved as playground executable and put it into a directory with other binaries.

 Now let's say I want to play with whatlang crate, then I just type: